A guide to setting up permission and granting access to a virtual data room

 Permission levels explained

 Not everyone who accesses your data room should see the same things.
-A lead investor in final due diligence needs different access than an early-stage investor doing preliminary review.
+A lead visitor in final due diligence needs different access than an early-stage visitor doing preliminary review.
 Your lawyer needs different access than an acquirer's junior associate.

 Most data room platforms structure permissions in three broad tiers: